DivyaJain0401/Credit-Card-Financial-Dashboard-Project/README.md

  1. Prepare csv file
  2. Create tables in SQL
  3. Import csv file into SQL
-Connect Database and import data in Power BI
+-Connect Database and import data in Power BI
 -Data Processing and DAX Queries
 -DashBoard and Insights